VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 Commenting and basic functionality
 ==================================

 Use comments for everything.
 I can not stress this enough.
-Comments are your way of communicating to others and - most often the more important case - to your future self, what you are doing why.
+Comments are your way of communicating to others and - most often the more important case - to your future self, what you are doing and why.
 This goes beyond simple small comments and extends to structuring your code.
 RStudio does a good job of encouraging this, by allowing you to collapse entire sections of your code, if you are currently not interested in looking at it.
 For the most basic structure, I would recommend using the simple comment character :code:`#` for small comments and notes.
 For section titles I recommend beginning the title with :code:`####` and ending it with :code:`----`.
 RStudio will automatically recognize this as the section header, but even if you are using something else, this will help you keep your code organized and readable.
 Let's see how this works with some simple calculations in R: